zorael/kameloso/README.md

 ```

 It can technically be any string and not just one character.
 Enquote it if you want any spaces as part of the prefix token, like `"please "`.

-If you have compiled in colours and you have bright terminal background, the colours may be hard to see and the text difficult to read.
-If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
-The bot uses the entire range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
-This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

 ## Twitch